 High school, particularly the senior years, is a great opportunity to get a head start on your career and to prepare you for your future.
-There are many career program options available for students that take place at North Delta Secondary or at other secondary schools in the District.
-Please check out the links to the right for District programs as well as programs that are available here.
+There are many career programs available for students that take place at North Delta Secondary.
+Please check out the link below for District programs, or click HERE to visit North Delta Secondary School’s career website.

 Work experience is comprised of pre-placement classroom activities combined with 90 hours at a community worksite.
 Work experience coordinators work with students individually and in small groups to assist students with choosing and obtaining relevant and meaningful placements.

 To learn more about Work Experience, please visit the Delta School District’s career website or North Delta Secondary School’s career website.